Member | Established: 1933 | Member since 1987

 Status of Fulfillment by SMO

-Under the 2011 LICPA Act, the LICPA is responsible for adopting quality control standards and implementing quality assurance (QA) requirements to ensure the quality of work.
+Under the 2011 LICPA Act, the LICPA is responsible for implementing a quality assurance (QA) system to ensure the quality of work and adopt relevant standards.
 Per the legislation, the monitoring mechanism is to be compliant with the SMO 1 requirements.

 The Act states that mandatory periodic QA reviews be performed for all audits and the reviews must be performed by an experienced, nonresident, independent reviewer that is appointed by LICPA solely to conduct the reviews.
 LICPA framed the legislation as such in consideration of the relatively small number of practitioners in the jurisdiction and to ensure independence and objectivity.
 The Act requires the establishment of an Audit Quality Assurance Board (AQAB) to, among other functions, receive the QA reports from audit quality reviewers and to ensure that LICPA can take appropriate remedial measures.
 Considering the resources needed to establish and operate an AQAB, LICPA estimates it will be able to formally establish the AQAB in 2022.